Minimal Surfaces with Arbitrary Topology in H^2xR: Minimal Surfaces of Arbitrary Topology in

 Now, we are ready to prove the existence result for properly embedded area minimizing surfaces in $\BHH$ with arbitrary topology.

 \begin{thm} Any open orientable surface $S$ can be embedded in $\BHH$ as an area minimizing surface $\Sigma$. \end{thm}

 \begin{pf} Let $S$ be an open orientable surface.
-Now, we inductively construct an area minimizing surface $\Sigma$ in $\BHH$ which is diffeomorphic to $S$.
+Now, we inductively construct an area minimizing surface $\Sigma$ in $\BHH$ which is homeomorphic to $S$.
 Let $S_1\subset S_2\subset ...\subset S_n \subset ...$ be a simple exhaustion of $S$, i.e. $S_{n+1}-S_n$ contains a unique nonannular piece which is either a cylinder with a handle, or a pair of pants.

-By following the simple exhaustion, we will define a sequence of area minimizing surfaces $\Sigma_n$ so that $\Sigma_n$ is homeomorphic to $S_n$.
-Furthermore, the sequence $\Sigma_n$ will induce the same simple exhaustion for the limiting surface $\Sigma$.
-Hence, we will get an area minimizing surface $\Sigma$ which is homeomorphic to the given surface $S$.
+By following the simple exhaustion, we define a sequence of area minimizing surfaces $\Sigma_n$ so that $\Sigma_n$ is homeomorphic to $S_n$, i.e. $\Sigma_n\simeq S_n$.
+Furthermore, the sequence $\Sigma_n$ induces the same simple exhaustion for the limiting surface $\Sigma$.
+Hence, we get an area minimizing surface $\Sigma$ which is homeomorphic to the given surface $S$.

-Now, we will follow the idea described in Remark \ref{chi}.
+Now, we follow the idea described in Remark \ref{chi}.
 Note that we are allowed to use only vertical bridges.